-Each year, the IEP team must review your child's IEP, as well as any available data on your child's performance, and consider whether they still need special education and related services.
+Each year, the IEP team must review your child's IEP, as well as any available data on your child's performance.
 The IEP team must review your child's IEP periodically, but not less than once a year.
 This will help the IEP team determine whether the annual goals for your child are being achieved.
 This is called an "annual review."

-At the annual review, the IEP team must revise the IEP to address a lack of progress toward your child's annual goals, the results of any re-evaluation, information you or your child have provided, your child's anticipated needs, or any other relevant information.
+At the annual review, the IEP team must revise the IEP to address a lack of progress toward your child's annual goals, the results of any reevaluation, information you or your child have provided, your child's anticipated needs, or any other relevant information.